Turbo Takeaways

 How Does the GS Pay Scale Work?

 The General Schedule is the primary federal pay scale for white-collar employees in professional, clerical, administrative, or technical positions.
-The system consists of 15 pay grades, and there are ten steps in each grade.
+The system consists of 15 pay grades, each with 10 steps.

 Grade Levels

 The GS pay scale has 15 grades, from GS-1 to GS-15.
-The higher your grade, the higher your pay can be.
+The higher your grade, the higher your pay can be, with higher grades reflecting increased levels of responsibility.
 For example, a GS-1 employee earns less than a GS-10 employee.

 Each agency determines the grade level for every job based on responsibility, required credentials, and level of difficulty.